What To Know About Powdered Greens

 Powdered greens are generally safe to consume, per the Cleveland Clinic, but they are not a replacement for a healthy and nutritious diet.
 Greens don’t have the benefits of whole fruits and vegetables, which are rich in fiber.
 In the manufacturing process, powdered greens can lose nutritional content such as fiber.

-If you’re traveling or struggle to eat enough fruits and vegetables greens can be convenient, temporary source of nutrients.
+If you’re traveling or struggling to eat enough fruits and vegetables, greens can be convenient, temporary source of nutrients.
 Powdered greens often have prebiotics and probiotics, which promote a healthy gut biome, according to the Cleveland Clinic.

 While powdered greens can contain 100% of recommended vitamins and minerals, consuming excessive amounts of vitamins can cause minor discomfort like nausea to serious heart problems.